zebscripts/AFK-Daily/README.md

 - Send Heroes on Solo and Team Bounty Quests
 - Fight in the Arena of Heroes
 - Fight in the Legends Tournament
-- Fight in the Kings Tower
+- Fight in the available King's Towers
 - Fight Wrizz and Soren if available.
 Can also open Soren for you.
 - Fight in the Twisted Realm (necessary to have at least fought once against each TR boss for the game to save your formation)
 - Buy various items from the Store